DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [x] (7.) `ramchips` (bag of Doritos) (room 32)
 	- [ ] (8.) `clock` (grandfather clock) (room 14)
 		- [ ] Talk to Gibson; get him and his staff to reconcile
 			- [ ] They each think the others are ignoring them, but in fact the door intercom no longer works and the door is broken.
+(Sometimes lack of connection is due to misunderstandings, not due to malice or lack of capability)
 			- [ ] Use the terminal to repair the intercom and get them talking again
-			- [ ] Repair the door somehow, too?
-The King should return to the throne room
+			- [ ] The King should return to the throne room
 	- [ ] (9.) `cpu`
 		- [ ] `goldfish` (same goldfish sprite as bedroom) (room 13)
 			- [ ] The goldfish nobly sacrifices itself, but not before the King returns
-		- [ ] `abacus` (room 21)
+		- [x] `abacus` (room 21)
-			- [ ] Framing device = ???
-			- [ ] Should need to go into town for something: a library book?
+			- [x] Should need to go into town for something: the manual for Frankie's scientific calculator (HP35s)
 	- [x] Lambda shows you how to `warp` and invites you to room #99

 - FINAL ROUND: software (`ch2-storyflag-round` = 4)